 Out of these eight administrative assistants, there are plenty we can learn from, but there are others we probably shouldn't emulate at the office.
 (Mrs. Wiggins, anyone?)

-In honor of Administrative Professionals' Day, we're taking a look at the most memorable secretaries in TV and film.
+We're taking a look at the most memorable secretaries in TV and film.

 Miss Jane, The Beverly Hillbillies

 Jane Hathaway is the loyal and efficient secretarial assistant every boss wants, but few are lucky to get.
 Although she can butt heads with the family from time to time, she has their best interest at heart.
 Jane is such a great secretary, TV Guide ranked her as one of the 50 best TV characters of all time in 1999.

 Carol Kester, The Bob Newhart Show

 Kester is the ultimate receptionist, from her retro outfits and wild hair to her energetic personality.
 She's the perfect contrast to Newhart's straight-laced character.
 Marcia Wallace showed the character's versatility by bringing her to Murphy Brown, where the spot was nominated for an Emmy.

 Mr. Tudball and Mrs. Wiggins (pronounced "Hwiggins") are a match made in sketch comedy heaven.
 If Mrs. Wiggins was a real secretary, you can bet money she'd be fired on the first day.
 But on The Carol Burnett Show, the character's spacey personality and lack of skills were perfect for the job.

 As a receptionist, Malone isn't just the office "eye candy."
 She's smart, savvy and knows exactly what her job entails.
 That means you shouldn't ask her to make a cup of coffee.
 Oh, and did we mention she's the highest-paid employee at the station?